zEuS0390/ppe-detection-for-construction-site-safety/README.md

 </p>

 ## ⚙️ Hardware Design
-We used a Rasperry Pi 4 Model B and an OKdo camera module in this project.
+We used a Raspberry Pi 4 Model B and an OKdo camera module in this project.
 Additionally, we included some minor components to help the user determine the status of the device and physically turn it off.
-These components are: RGB LED light, piezo buzzer, and a tactile switch.
+These components are: an RGB LED light, a piezo buzzer, and a tactile switch.
 A tripod can also be attached and detached to the bottom of the enclosure to adjust the angle of the camera, which aids the mobility of the device.
-The ventillation also plays a vital role in the every hardware.
+Ventilation also plays a vital role in every hardware.
 Therefore, in the enclosure, the exhausts are found at the top, right, and left.

 <details>
   <summary>Raspberry Pi Specifications</summary>